-- the choice of professionals for employability tutorials will prioritise issues of diversity and inclusion across the range of professions and industries relevant to the course; - fieldwork and study visit locations will be selected in consultation with students and with the intention of exploring diverse voices and perspective in History and Politics.
-For example, museum and archive collections which speak, variously, to EDI-related issues, to multifaceted approaches to history and/or politics, and to a range of approaches to learning and developing understanding.
+- the choice of professionals for employability tutorials will prioritise issues of diversity and inclusion across the range of professions and industries relevant to the course; - fieldwork and study visit locations will be selected in consultation with students and with the intention of exploring.
+For example, museum and archive collections which speak, variously, to histories of EDI-related issues, to multifaceted approaches to history, and to a range of approaches to learning and developing understanding.

 For each module, teaching staff will be available to provide individual support, and module leaders all hold weekly online and in-person office hours during term-time, when you can drop in for advice.
 Your Academic Tutor will help you with essential academic skills, such as essay-writing tips, finding reliable scholarly sources, referencing methods and responding to feedback.
 Academic Tutors, who you see for an hour every week in your first year, will also assist you in making important decisions, such as choosing option modules and determining your dissertation topic.
-Your Course

-Leader will provide overall support and guidance, while your Personal Tutor will offer pastoral support and address any personal issues that may arise during your studies.
-In short, the teaching methods on our BA History & Politics are designed to create an inclusive, stimulating and supportive learning environment that empowers you to actively engage in your education and reach your full potential.
+Your Course Leader will provide overall support and guidance, while your Personal Tutor will offer pastoral support and address any personal issues that may arise during your studies.
+In short, the teaching methods on our BA History are designed to create an inclusive, stimulating and supportive learning environment that empowers you to actively engage in your education and reach your full potential.